Use this master muffin recipe to make any muffin you love! They’re basic, easy, delicious, and freezer friendly.

 - Glazed muffins stay fresh stored in the refrigerator for 1 week, unglazed muffins stay fresh stored at room temperature for a few days– then transfer to the fridge for up to 1 week.

-- White Chocolate Raspberry Muffins – fold 1 cup raspberries + 3/4 cup white chocolate chips into the batter in step 4.
+- White Chocolate Raspberry Muffins – Fold 1 cup raspberries + 3/4 cup white chocolate chips into the batter as instructed in step 4.
 Sprinkle muffin tops with coarse sugar before baking.

-- Apple Cinnamon Muffins – mix an additional 1/2 teaspoon ground cinnamon + 1/4 teaspoon ground nutmeg with the dry ingredients in step 2.
-Fold 1 cup peeled chopped apple + 1/2 cup chopped pecans or walnuts into the batter in step 4.
-Sprinkle muffin tops with some oats before making.
+- Apple Cinnamon Muffins – Mix an additional 1/2 teaspoon ground cinnamon + 1/4 teaspoon ground nutmeg with the dry ingredients in step 2.
+Fold 1 cup peeled chopped apple + 1/2 cup chopped pecans or walnuts into the batter as instructed in step 4.
+Sprinkle muffin tops with oats before making.

-- Lemon Poppy Seed Muffins – leave out cinnamon and use granulated sugar instead of brown.
+- Lemon Poppy Seed Muffins – Leave out cinnamon and use granulated sugar instead of brown sugar.
 Mix 2 Tablespoons poppy seeds into the dry ingredients in step 2.
-Fold zest from 2 medium lemons and juice from 1 medium lemon (2-3 Tbsp) into the batter in step 4.
+Add 2 teaspoons lemon zest and the juice from 1 medium lemon (about 3 Tablespoons) into the batter when you mix in the milk.
 Sprinkle muffin tops with coarse sugar before baking.
-Drizzle with lemon glaze after baking.
+Drizzle lemon glaze onto warm muffins after baking.

-- Mixed Berry Muffins – mix 1 and 1/2 cups mixed berries into the batter in step 4.
-Drizzle with lemon glaze after baking.
+- Mixed Berry Muffins – Fold 1 and 1/2 cups mixed berries into the batter as instructed in step 4.
+Drizzle lemon glaze onto warm muffins after baking.

-- Chocolate Chip Streusel Muffins – fold 1 and 1/2 cups semi-sweet chocolate chips into the batter in step 4.
-Press crumbs down into muffin tops before baking.
+- Chocolate Chip Streusel Muffins – Fold 1 and 1/2 cups semi-sweet chocolate chips into the batter as instructed in step 4.
+Press crumbs slightly down into muffin tops (so they adhere, but aren’t submerged) before baking.

 - Jumbo Muffins: 425°F for 5 minutes, then reduce to 350°F for 22-25 minutes for a total of 27-30.
 Makes about 6.